Last Updated: July 5, 2021

-And, while you may not have considered a North Asian country in your plans for your second residence or second passport, South Korea does offer the opportunity for you to get permanent residency if you’re willing to invest in a local Korean business.
+And, while you may not have considered a North Asian country in your plans for your second residence or second passport, South Korea does offer the opportunity for you to get a South Korea residence permit and permanent residency that can possibly lead to South Korean citizenship if you’re willing to invest in a local Korean business.

-Getting an investor’s visa for South Korea used to be easy.
-Not that many years ago, it was possible to come in with as little as 25 million won (US$25,000 in today’s dollars), claim to set up a business, withdraw the money, and live in South Korea indefinitely.
+Getting a South Korea visa used to be rather easy.
+Not that many years ago, it was possible to come in with as little as 25 million won (US$22,000 in today’s dollars), claim to set up a business, withdraw the money, and live in South Korea indefinitely.

 Eventually, the authorities wised up and increased the minimum deposit to $50,000, and then $100,000.
-Last year, there were rumblings it would increase significantly due to government dissatisfaction with the way people were getting South Korean visas and not contributing to the economy.
+There have been rumors that it would continue to increase significantly due to government dissatisfaction with the way people were getting South Korean visas and not contributing to the economy.

-Today, you can get an investor visa if you’re willing to bring capital with you, but you have to actually generate some profit or economic activity.
+Today, you can get a South Korean investor visa if you’re willing to bring capital with you, but you have to actually generate some profit or show economic activity.

 Here’s how it works: South Korea issues D-8 investor visas to those willing to invest 300 million won — roughly US$282,000 — in their own small business in South Korea.
-You have to show that the business is viable when you renew the visa, or you may be denied a renewal.
+You will have to show that the business is viable when you renew the South Korea visa, or you may be denied renewal.

-South Korea’s investor visa is really a hybrid of the typical entrepreneur visa that encourages innovators to bring their talents to a new country, and an investor visa that seeks to bring capital into the country.
+The South Korean investor visa is really a hybrid of the typical entrepreneur visa that encourages innovators to bring their talents to a new country and a South Korean investor visa that seeks to bring capital into the country.